Why would I change cameras to something with lower specifications? Why change cameras at all now that phones are so good?

 The lens is very nice.
 F 1.7 – F2.8, 24mm – 75mm.
 That sort of spec is not found in any compact interchangeable lens camera and would be a large and highly expensive setup in other sensor classes.
 To achieve that meant a slight crop of the 20 MP sensor but should still be enough resolution for blogging.
 The crop lets the camera then have four aspects that can be chosen with no change to FOV but it is more a by product that a feature, still having to adjust FOV but retain higher pixel count would obviously be better.

-Canon’s dual pixel focusing on paper should be a clear winner but I have never had so many photos out of focus as I did with that camera.
-Ok the EVF meant I never knew that until I got them to my PC so had no chance to correct on location but no reason for it to miss so many shots in the first place.
-It remined me of a camera I once used that relied on lens stabilization and me using a non stabilized lens, even with faster shutter things were always soft.
-The Lumix nails focus right away every time, but it’s lens is not as sharp edge to edge.
+Canon’s dual pixel focusing on paper should be a clear winner but I have never had so many missed shots as I did with that camera.
+Ok the EVF meant I never knew that until I got them to my PC so had no chance to correct on location but no reason for it to miss so many in the first place.
+The Lumix nails focus right away every time, but it’s not sharp above f5.6.

 On my original LX100 I often would shoot bracket mode and merge images in HDR software for dull wet weather photos and I quickly find myself doing this again as it is so easy assigned to a custom button.
-The LX100 M2 also has in camera 4K photo focus stacking which does not require stopping down the lens thus avoids diffraction but so far results are mixed for landscapes but great for macro.
+The LX100 M2 also has in camera 4K photo focus stacking which I hoped would get around the issue of diffraction however it only stacks a few focus points which works for macro but not for landscapes.

 Lumix jpeg colour has improved but remains below the OOC Canon jpegs.
-However when used in iAuto or Intelligent Auto mode there is more in camera processing being applied than my previous Lumix cameras and colour of the jpegs improves.
-Actually I never visited Auto mode in the five months I owned the camera then just tried it prior to writing this and was surprised by the excellent results.
+However when used in iAuto there is more in camera processing being applied than my previous Lumix cameras and the jpegs do look good.
 It has the usual Lumix in camera filters and effects, I particularly like their L monochrome modes and film grain simulation, it does fantastic black and white as well some of the light effect simulations are fun to use walking around.

 No built in flash is something I will miss occasionally.
 I can get a baby one that clips on but for the few times I want some fill lighting I might just work around it.
 One thing I definitely am missing is the Canon’s custom self timer Vs the Lumix only having 10 second countdown for my tripod selfies on tour.
 I can use the wi-fi and phone as a remote instead but the timer is easier.
 The LX100M2 does a fantastic in camera 4K timelapse.
 When travel is again permitted I have a location I plan to use that.